norlab/LIS-546-SPR2021/content/tidy-data.md

   </tr>
 </table>
 <br>
 Here we have three different representations of a point in time.
 If we want to tidy this data we will have to decide what is the most meaningful representation of this data as a whole.
 If we choose century, as I would, then we will have to sacrifice a bit of precision for our second observation.
-The tradeoff is that we will have consistency in representing the data in aggregate.
+The benefit is that we will have consistency in representing the data in aggregate.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}